Guide

 Before treating automation as production-quality, answer these questions:

-- Which interpreter runs it: POSIX
+- Which interpreter or host runs it: POSIX

 - What environment variables, working directories, permissions, and network access does it require?